Vyral/wayne-chang/_posts/2019-03-01-3-tips-for-turning-buyers-off-and-slowing-down-your-home-sale.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/wayne-chang-ss-10-25-email.jpg
-youtube_code: sgMGKZyB43I
+youtube_code: 2CBc2yNdcBs
 ---

 {% include youtube.html %}

 Here is a quick list of things you should definitely do if you want to sell your home for a bad price and take forever doing it:

-**1. Presentation.** If you want your home to sell slowly and repel plenty of buyers in the process, make sure to keep your home messy.
-Leave dishes in the sink, have laundry scattered everywhere, leave your kids’ toys out, cook something with a strong smell to permeate the entire house, and have a noisy pet in the home.
+**1. Neglect its presentation.**&nbsp;If you want your home to sell slowly and repel plenty of buyers in the process, make sure to keep your home messy.
+Leave dishes in the sink, have laundry scattered everywhere, leave your kids’ toys out, cook something with a strong smell that permeates the entire house, and have a noisy pet in the home.
 Most buyers, when they see these things, will spend about 30 seconds in the home before turning around and leaving.

 {% include pullquote.html %}